Bakery counters in Barcelona worth queuing for: levain breads, laminated pastry, regional bakes and the morning ritual.

 Worth the queue: Coca de fuet and ramat

-Turris in Barcelona's Eixample is Xavi Barriga's sourdough chain: long-fermentation loaves, laminated croissants and a daily-bake pizza al taglio at lunchtime.
+Turris in Barcelona's Eixample is Xavi Barriga's sourdough chain: long-fermentation loaves, laminated croissants and a daily-bake pizza al taglio.

 Tip: Open daily.
 The sourdough sells through by 16:00; queue at 12:00 if you want a whole loaf.